 Recruit a rostered, ordained pastor actively serving in the Mid-South District who is willing to serve as the Pastoral Administrator to the Deacon.

 Gain approval for service from the Deacon’s home congregation, and, if applicable, the congregation in which the Deacon will be serving.
-(Use the Service Agreement Form)
+(Use the Ministry Agreement Form)

 Complete the online application and submit the application to the District.